 Megan is a California native who re-located from the Bay Area to the island in 2017 with her husband, Josh.
 She worked as a Special Education Teacher at South Whidbey Elementary before having her two sons, and is currently a substitute teacher and stay-at-home parent.

 Megan was introduced to the Mother Mentors’ Baby Group when her first son was an infant.
 There, she was able to form a beautiful circle of mom friends, where she was provided a safe space to vent and connect over the joys and struggles of new parenthood.
 This was a saving grace during a time that felt very overwhelming and lonely.
 Megan is passionate about the work Mother Mentors is doing for the community, and hopes to pay it forward by contributing to the organization that helped her thrive (and survive) as a new mother.

 Every non-profit organization requires a strong network of support in order to thrive.
 Mother Mentors is a relationship-based program so we value the time and energy invested by our volunteers.
 The women and men who volunteer in support of our Whidbey Island families are committed, caring, wise and wonderful people with a deep desire to partner with parents in the important work of raising healthy, happy human beings.

-Being a volunteer can mean everything from a retiree who spends two hours a week with a family to some of our founding Board members who rolled up their sleeves and made a full-time job of creating the programs we provide.
+Being a volunteer can mean everything from a retiree who spends two hours a week with a family, to shopkeeping at the Parent Pantry, to some of our founding Board members who rolled up their sleeves and made a full-time job of creating the programs we provide.

 “For me, mother mentoring can be very gratifying, filling up an empty nester’s heart with joy, making new friends, sowing a bit of wisdom and companionship for families who are on their most important journey of life.”